-- Install the wheel, right wheel axle guide, and caliper bracket by inserting the wheel axle from the right-hand side. - Install the drive chain onto the rear sprocket, and then adjust the drive chain slack.
-(See page 6-29 for drive chain slack adjustment procedures.) - 3.
-Install the brake caliper by installing the bolts.
+- Install the wheel, right wheel axle guide, and caliper bracket by inserting the wheel axle from the right-hand side. - Install the drive chain onto the rear sprocket, and then install the left wheel axle guide and the axle nut. - Install the brake caliper by installing the bolts, and then connect the brake torque rod to the brake caliper bracket by installing the bolt and nut.